williamdlees/receptor_utils/README.md

 the creation of custom IgBlast databases.
 Please see the [documentation](https://williamdlees.github.io/receptor_utils/_build/html/introduction.html) for further details.

+Changes in version 0.0.53:
+- Fix bug in download_germline_set that masked the correct error message when multiple sets were selected

 Changes in version 0.0.52:
 - FIx missing dependency